-- A Gastric Cancer Clinic: This clinic provides care for stomach cancer, organizing patient care through a single point of contact to improve efficiency and convenience for patients.
+- A Gastrointestinal Cancer Clinic: This clinic provides care for stomach cancer, organizing patient care through a single point of contact to improve efficiency and convenience for patients.

-- A Melanoma Clinic: This high-volume clinic sees more than 1,500 patients a year, making it one of the leading melanoma centers in the world.
+- A Cutaneous Oncology Clinic: This high-volume clinic sees more than 1,500 patients a year, making it one of the leading melanoma centers in the world.
 Our team includes dermatologists, medical oncologists, pathologists, and other experts.

 - A Sarcoma Clinic: We treat sarcomas of the bone and soft tissue, seeing more than 200 cases each year of this rare form of cancer.
 This experience sets us apart as.